Before applying online we recommend you read the following guidance notes.

 Payment will be taken as part of the online form.

 Once you have applied, your details will be passed to Staffordshire County Council who will contact you to arrange the driving assessment.

 No, you do not need any details from your old licence, however we will ask you whether you hold an existing licence, either in Lichfield District or another area.

 As part of the form we will ask you whether you have any convictions, warnings, offences and cautions.
 If you tell us you do, we will contact you once you have submitted your form to discuss them in further detail - we do not ask for details as part of the online form.

-You will also be asked to sign a declaration to tell us that the inforamtion you have provided is truthful and accurate.
-Please note: giving a false declaration is a criminal offence and could jeaopardise your application.
+You will also be asked to sign a declaration to tell us that the information you have provided is truthful and accurate.
+Please note: giving a false declaration is a criminal offence and could jeopardise your application.

 To find out read our policy on convictions, warnings, offences and cautions, visit our taxi policy and read appendix c.

 You must have before you apply online: a credit or debit card to make a payment online.

 We do not accept cash or cheque payments.
 Your payment must be made online as part of your application.

 Contact the licensing team on 01543 308735 or email [email protected]